SyedRazaHasnain/chatql-mcp/README.md

 A powerful **Model Context Protocol (MCP)** server that enables natural language querying of SQL Server databases.
 Transform your English questions into SQL queries automatically using OpenAI's GPT models, with intelligent schema awareness and query optimization.

+**🚀 Perfect for developers using Cursor AI** - Integrate directly into your development workflow for instant database insights, schema exploration, and data analysis without leaving your code editor.

 ## 🗃️ Database Support

 **Currently Supported:**